Pitsford School welcomes children aged 3-18 from around Northamptonshire.

 You can register your child by simply completing the contact form above and providing payment of £75 per family (if you have more than one child with us, you only pay once).
 Places can be popular so we recommend that you register early to avoid any disappointment.

-Yes, your child is welcome to join us for a day once school reopens, or it is safe to do so.
+Yes, your child is welcome to join us for a day.
 It will give both your son or daughter, and us, the opportunity to experience a typical school day and to get to know each other.

 Pupils wishing to attend Sixth form can attend an induction evening, often in the Spring term, with a further opportunity for induction late in the summer term.